pformb/wild-link/README.md

 Create a database with the command `CREATE DATABASE wildlink_development;`.

 Copy the `.env.example` file to `.env.development` and fill in the necessary PostgreSQL configuration.
+To be able to use the OPEN AI story generation you must supply an OPEN AI API Key.

 ```
 PGHOST=localhost